 May the day of his birth be ignored by God, he says, and have all light cut off from it.
 Eloah is the singular form of the much more common plural word for God: Elohim.

 3:5: “‘May darkness and the shadow of death redeem it, may a cloud dwell on it, may the blacknesses of a day terrify it.’”

 What about the last phrase in that verse, “Let the blacknesses [plural] of a day terrify it.”
-What are these blacknesses of a day?
+What are the blacknesses that take place in the daytime?
 This may be a poetic reference to solar eclipses, when the earth becomes suddenly black as night in the middle of the daytime, an event that was terrifying to people in ancient times.
 Job is wishing that the day of his birth would be blackened with the darkness of an eclipse.

 3:6: “‘That night, may gloom take it, may it not rejoice in the days of the year, may it not come up in the number of the months.’”